Eagle Eye Energy Center

 Talk to the Team

-We’re excited to bring the Eagle Eye Solar Project to the La Paz County community and will continue to update this page with the most current information on local meetings and project developments.
+We’re excited to bring the Eagle Eye Energy Center to the La Paz County community and will continue to update this page with the most current information on local meetings and project developments.
 In the meantime, you can always talk with a member of our Eagle Eye team.
 Whether you have a question, concern, or suggestion, we want to hear from you!